 Brisbane Queensland, Australia Travel Guide

 Brisbane blends experiences.
 Riverside dining, world-class art galleries, and lush parklands sit alongside exciting adventure activities.
 Picture climbing an iconic bridge for panoramic views, cuddling a koala, or exploring a bustling food market.
-Brisbane is a city at its own pace, a little slower than its southern counterparts, encouraging visitors to relax and soak up the sunshine.
+Brisbane is a city at its own pace, a little slower than its southern counterparts, encouraging visitors to rest and soak up the sunshine.

 European settlement began in 1824 as a penal colony at Redcliffe, later moving to the current site of Brisbane in 1825.
 This move created a place for secondary offenders, isolated from free colonial settlements.
 The city was named after Sir Thomas Brisbane, then Governor of New South Wales.
 In 1842, Brisbane opened for free settlement, leading to rapid growth.
 It became the capital of Queensland upon its separation from New South Wales in 1859.